ironmeld/builder-hex0/README.md

 ## Manual Build Instructions

+1. Create a disk image filled with zeros in multiples of 512 bytes.
-1. Convert builder-hex0.hex0 to binary using a method you trust
+2. Convert builder-hex0.hex0 to binary using a method you trust.
-2. Append zero bytes to the image in multiples of 512 bytes (sectors)
-3. Write the shell script for your build directly on partition 4 of the disk image
+3. Append the build shell script to the binary.
-    * Partition 4 starts at sector 8 which is byte offset 3072 of the disk
-    * The script must be zero terminated, so the maximum length is the image size minus 3072 bytes
-    * See build.sh for guidance
+4. Write the resulting file to the disk image, starting at offset 0.
-4. Launch the PC with the disk image
+5. Launch the PC with the disk image.
-5. Wait until the machine reboots
+6. Wait until the machine reboots.
-6. The disk image itself is the result of the build
+7. The disk image itself is the result of the build.

-Why put the source on partition 4?
-The idea was to reserve partitions 1 to 3 for writing a boot partition, another file system, and perhaps a partition for logs.
-The idea is that you could resize the partitions to meet your requirements (by altering the partition table in the MBR) and the kernel would support writing to any of the partitions (e.g. /dev/hda1).
-But that flexibility is not currently implemented.
-Currently, you can only write back to the disk as a whole by writing to "/dev/hda".
+See build.sh for further guidance on the above instructions.

 ## Machine Requirements